AlynxNeko/yt-transcriber/README.md

 TRANSCRIPT_API_URL="https://your-api.com/api/transcript" # From the yt-transcript-api github that you deployed
 ```
 Currently the OPENAI isn't used yet
+FFmpeg is required for MP3 to MP4 conversion.
+Either:
+- Install FFmpeg globally and ensure it's in your PATH, or
+- Use ffmpeg-static (already bundled)

 ### 4. Start the dev server
 ```bash